theirix/ptpimg-uploader/README.rst

 If pyperclip python package is installed, the URL will be additionally copied to the clipboard.

+If output is a terminal, a bell will be ringed on completion (can be disabled with a ``--nobell`` parameter).

 You can specify multiple files and URLs on the command line:

     ptpimg_uploader ~/seed/mytorrent/folder.jpg https://i.imgur.com/eaT6j3X.jpg